slevy14/slevy14.github.io/projects.md

 <details>
 	<summary>learn more</summary>

 	Created as a semester long project in collaboration with a media arts class (who designed the art assets), the goal was to create an AR application to showcase their final work.
-Check out the GitHub page [here.](https://github.com/slevy14/mac250-ar-experience)
+Check out the GitHub page <a href="https://github.com/slevy14/mac250-ar-experience">here.</a>

 </details>